wolfgangj/bone-lisp/README.md

 The given `expr`s will be evaluated with objects allocated in a new region.
 The return value (of the last `expr`) will be copied to the previous region.
 Finally, the new region will be freed.

+A source file should declare for which version of Bone Lisp it was written:

+    (version 0 2)  ; for v0.2.x

+There is no real module system, but you can load files with:

+    (use foo)

+This will load `foo.bn`.
+Each file will be loaded only once.
+Recursive loading will be detected and reported as an error.

 ## License